Skip to main content

 For most protocols, yes.
 Telehealth rules allow a licensed provider to evaluate you online, prescribe a peptide if appropriate, and have a licensed compounding pharmacy ship the medication directly to your door.
 For a metro full of long-hours professionals who cannot book a weekday clinic slot, that is usually the more practical path.

 Different peptides operate on different timescales.
-CJC-1295/Ipamorelin patients typically notice deeper sleep and faster recovery within 2 to 4 weeks; BPC-157 patients dealing with tendon or soft-tissue injuries usually feel meaningful change between 2 and 8 weeks.
-GHK-Cu effects on skin and hair are slower, at 8 to 12 weeks.
-Body composition generally takes 8 to 12 weeks of consistent dosing to register.
+Semax and Selank act fastest, with focus and mood effects often reported in the first week.
+CJC-1295/Ipamorelin patients typically notice deeper sleep and faster recovery within 2 to 4 weeks; BPC-157 patients dealing with tendon or soft-tissue issues usually feel meaningful change between 2 and 8 weeks.
+GHK-Cu effects on skin and hair are slower, at 8 to 12 weeks, and body composition generally takes 8 to 12 weeks of consistent dosing to register.

 Many HSA and FSA cards work for compounded peptide therapy with a valid prescription, but acceptance depends on your plan administrator and the prescribing diagnosis.
 Check directly with your benefits administrator.
 Insurance generally does not cover compounded peptides since they fall outside standard formularies.